Karima277/Darija-Sentiment-Analysis/README.md

 ## How to Use
-the model tkinzer and the saved model are provided you only need to install them and call them in a specific task !
+the model tkinzer and the saved model are provided you only need to install them and call them in a specific task ! or you can easily download the data + the ipynb file and try them out :)
 ### Prerequisites

 Make sure you have Python 3.7+ installed along with the following libraries: